 Common Accessibility mistakes on Social media

 Due to character limitations in some social media applications such as twitter, we tend to use acronyms or abbreviations.
 If the people at the receiving end does not know the terms we use the message we sent becomes useless.
-Eg: I have tweeted “Think about a11y while tweeting the pictures”.
-Those who are well aware of accessibility will understand the term ‘a11y’ but not everyone in my social media group.
+For instance, If I tweet “Think about a11y while tweeting with photos”.
+Those who are well aware of accessibility will understand the term “a11y” but not everyone in my social media group.
 Similarly, ACAA is the biggest accessibility law in the recent past.
 How many of my facebook friends know that ACAA means Air Carrier Access Act.

 Photos and images

 On the status messages or while commenting to your friend’s status messages or while chatting with a friend on social media networks we show are feelings with emoticons.
 Smile, sad, happy, love etc are commonly shared with emoticons.
 Have you thought if these symbols are understood by people with blindness.
-Are the screen reading technologies capable enough to convert these emoticons into a meaningful messages while informing the reader on the other side.
+Are the screen reading technologies capable enough to convert these emoticons into a meaningful messages?
 Through this article, I am not conveying any message to stop using emoticons, but want you to be aware that the reader of your message might be using a screen reader.
 Your smile should not be understood as a sorrow by the reader on the other side.
 Use emoticons to the minimum possible, alternately if you are aware that the readers of your message also include screen reader users, provide an alternate method that does not confuse them.
 Read more about making emoticons accessible if you are a web developer.